 To this day the station is still operational and regularly used for filming (as it can be used without interfering with the normal tube service).

 During Open House weekend you might get a chance to visit the foyer of Aldwych Station.
 Unfortunately access to the platforms is not granted.

 If you change for the Piccadilly Line at Holborn, you can still make out the entrance to the old platforms.
 Go up the stairs to the Eastbound platform.
 But before turning right to access the platform, look straight on and examine the wall closely.
 Can you see it?
 Exactly.
 What looks like a wall at first glance is in fact a doorway.
 Hiding the tunnel to the unused set of platforms.

 I have already pointed out ‘Strand Station’, which in fact was called ‘Aldwych’ for most of its life.
 But this is not the only station with a ‘split personality’.
 Over the years several stations changed name, with references to the original name still visible today.

 Take Arsenal.
 Named after the nearby football club and stadium.
-However it originally opened as ‘Gillespie Road’, its former name still written on the wall (as part of the original tiling) at platform level.
+However, it originally opened as ‘Gillespie Road’.
+And its former name is still written on the wall (as part of the original tiling) at platform level.

-I think it’s safe to assume we are all familiar with the Tube roundel in its present form, probably one of the most iconic transport logos out there.
+I think it’s safe to assume we are all familiar with the Tube Roundel in its present form.
+It is probably one of the most iconic transport logos out there.
 But over the years and decades this has evolved quite a bit.
-So as you travel through the network, you might notice a few roundels that look a little different.
+As you travel through the network, you might notice a few roundels that look a little different.
 It is fun paying attention and noticing those hints from the past.